oonisim/hadoop-Installation/README.md

 ---

-# Hadoop
+# Configuration details

-## Environment variables
+## Hadoop

-To propagate environment variables, place /etc/profile.d/.
+### Hadoop environment variables in runtime environment

-For Ubuntu, update bash.bashrc.
+To setup environment variables such as HADOOP_HOME, setup /etc/profile.d/hadoop.sh in each node.
+For Ubuntu, update /etc/bash.bashrc.
 * [Scripts in /etc/profile.d Being Ignored?](https://askubuntu.com/questions/438150/scripts-in-etc-profile-d-being-ignored/438170)

 See: